sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 is not interacting with your application.
 You can read more about off-session payments from a separate [article](/concepts/off-session-payments-in-transaction-process/).

-> Note: saving payment card was added to FTW in version v3.3.0.

 ## Saving card details